retkowsky/Azure-OpenAI-demos/README.md

 ## New content (23-Oct-2023)

 🔥 New!
-Automatic data visualisation with LLM:<br>
+Automatic data visualisation with LLM:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/LIDA/LIDA%20-%20Automatic%20Visualizations%20using%20LLM.ipynb">Go to demo</a>

 🔥 New!
-Semantic kernel demo:<br>
+Semantic kernel demo:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Semantic%20kernel/Semantic%20kernel.ipynb">Go to demo</a>

 🔥 New!
-Fine tuning with Azure Open AI:<br>
+Fine tuning with Azure Open AI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Fine%20Tuning/Fine%20Tuning%20model.ipynb">Go to demo</a>

 🔥 New!
-Time series analysis and forecasting with Azure Open AI:<br>
+Time series analysis and forecasting with Azure Open AI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Time%20series">Go to demo</a>

 🔥 New!
-Webscraping analysis documents with Azure Open AI:<br>
+Webscraping analysis documents with Azure Open AI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Webscraping">Go to demo</a>

 🔥 New!
-Airport code identification:<br>
+Airport code identification:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Airport%20codes%20detection/Airport%20codes%20detection.ipynb">Go to demo</a>

 ## New content (12-Oct-2023)